Enduring Times of Testing, Trials, and Suffering

 Matthew 18:7-9 ESV

-Testing and trials are to bring forth the fruit of the Holy Spirit in the life of a child of God.
+Tests and trials are intended to produce the fruit of the Holy Spirit in the life of a child of God.

 When we do not pass our test or we struggle with sin in the middle of the testing, then God disciplines us.